makerforgetech/dmt-labs.github.io/_posts/2023-10-04-github-pages.md

 You should see the changes you have made.
 If you don't, check the output from the command line to see if there are any errors.

+## Installing Google Analytics and Adsense

+If you're like me and want to know whether people are actually viewing your content, you can use Google Analytics to track visits to your site easily.
+Simply [sign up for an account](https://marketingplatform.google.com/intl/en_uk/about/analytics/) and then add the tracking identifier (`G-XXXXXXXX`) to the `_config.yml` file in your repository (next to `id:` under `google_analytics:`).

+For google adsense, it's a little more complicated:

+1. Create an [adsense account](https://www.google.com/adsense), add your site and copy the code required (It should look something like this `<script data-ad-client="ca-pub-XXXXX" async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>`).
+1. Customise your adsense configuration to allow 'auto ads'.
+This will place ads on your site automatically where they are most likely to be seen.
+1. Create a folder `_includes` in your repository, then create an empty file `head.html`.
+If this already exists you can skip the next step.
+1. Navigate to the theme repo and copy the content of the file `head.html` into your new file ([example](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_includes/head.html))
+1. In that file, before the line that reads `</head>` add the code copied from Google Adsense.

 ## What next?

 Now you have a website, you can start adding content.
 You can create new posts, pages, and tabs.
 You can also customise the theme and add your own images and files.
 To deploy the latest changes simply commit and push your changes to GitHub.
 The in-built github action will take care of the rest.